- Overview of the thyroid gland

 - Wait as long as possible after taking levothyroxine before eating soya or soy products

 In addition, kelp and iodine supplements should be avoided unless otherwise recommended by a healthcare provider, as they can potentially aggravate thyroid disorders.
 A healthy, varied diet usually provides sufficient amounts of iodine.
+In many countries, where the normal diet contains too little iodine, table salt is iodized, meaning it has iodine added to it, to help prevent iodine deficiency from occurring.

 Vegetables of the Brassica family, such as cabbage, broccoli and kale, may be implicated in the development of a goiter in some people, but only in very rare cases where consumption is extremely high.
 It is not a problem under normal dietary conditions.